-Companies may sponsor Continuing Medical Education (CME) programmes for healthcare professionals, but any such support must be non-promotional and must comply with the rules of the responsible medical royal college, faculty, specialist association or trade body.
+programmes for healthcare professionals, but any such support must be non-promotional and must comply with the rules of the responsible medical royal college, faculty, specialist association or trade body.
 Most of the medical royal colleges and faculties have formal CME schemes, with accreditation and approval systems that consider the quality of proposed CME activities.
 An application should be made to the relevant royal college for accreditation of a meeting as CME.

 The fact that a meeting or course is approved for CME does not mean that the arrangements are automatically acceptable under the ABPI Code, and company involvement must be reviewed to ensure that it complies with the Code, including in relation to the hospitality provided.
 A company may provide proposals to CME organisers for programme content, speaker and venue selection.
-In addition, subject to obtaining the agreement of the event organiser, a company may make available information about its products.
-A company may pay registration fees for healthcare professionals to attend a CME event and, subject to the restrictions outlined in section 5 below, may also provide travel and subsistence expenses associated with attendance.
+In addition, subject to obtaining the agreement of the event organiser, a company may pay registration fees for healthcare professionals to attend a CME event and, subject to the restrictions outlined in section 5 below, may also provide travel and subsistence expenses associated with attendance.
 Healthcare professionals may not, however, be paid an honorarium merely for attendance.
 There is generally no bar to the presence of sales representatives at a CME event.